Patty and Selma: Distinguishing features

+They both resemble their chain-smoking father Clancy Bouvier who appeared in a flashback of the episode "The Way We Was".
 In the episode "The Blue and the Gray", it is revealed that Selma is actually a blonde, while Patty is a redhead.
 Their hair has turned blue-gray from long-term exposure to cigarette smoke and ash.

 Biography

 Rarely seen apart, Patty and Selma are known for their distinctive gravelly voices, cynical outlook on life, bitter and unpleasant personalities, and love of cigarettes.
 They share an apartment at the Spinster City apartment complex and both work at the DMV.
 The two are avid, sometimes maniacal fans of the TV series, MacGyver.
 The two seem to be aroused by the character and smoke a cigarette after every viewing of the show.